-Manage and edit all your posts/pages and more in an easy to use drag and drop editorial calendar
+Manage and schedule posts, pages and more in a drag and drop editorial calendar.

 Content Scheduler displays all your content (posts, pages and more) in one easy to use drag and drop calendar.
 Using the dashboard you can easily drag content to different dates, edit posts/pages in a popup without leaving the dashboard, add notes, filter content by post types, post statuses, taxonomies and users.

 Content Scheduler also allows you to define your own post status colors for easy content management.
 The calendar has 4 different views: month, week, day and list.
 The dashboard can be filtered/saved without reloading the page for fast, easy content management.